 The goal is to apply just the right amount of pressure to kick-start that relaxation response, loosen and lengthen your muscles, and release tension rather than add to it.
 This helps you feel good both during and after your session.

 Ensure the surroundings are comfortable and pleasant.
 The room should have an ambient temperature.
 I prefer soft scents that aren’t very overpowering.
 But, it’s completely up to you.

-You can pair it with some soft, soothing music in the background.
+I pair it with some soft, soothing music in the background.
 I usually go for the sounds of nature.
-Think of birds chirping, winds blowing, and certain times waves crashing.
+Think of birds chirping, winds blowing, and at certain times waves crashing.

-Although, we all have different preferences it’s best to play something that makes you relaxed.
+Although, we all have different preferences I play something that should make you relaxed.

 The pressure that would be quite comfortable for one person, would certainly cause severe pain and emotional distress in another.